alexboia/ABNET-PostStats/README.md

 Condei Simple Post Stats is free.
 It may also be the first step in a broader suite of WordPress tools for people who still care about composing text.

 The goal is modest: fewer distractions, better editorial awareness, and a writing environment that treats the author as an author, not as a block arrangement technician.

+## Credits

+For the style metrics part I shameless plugged the idea from Victor's [Paradigma project](https://www.paradigma.ro).

 ## Screenshots